 Basic Sail Training

-Adult training is available at various times during the year covering RYA National Sailing Scheme Levels 1, 2 and 3.
-There are two separate courses, each run over two full Saturdays, one in Spring and one in early Autumn.
+Adult training is available at various times during the year covering RYA National Sailing Scheme's Level 1 (Start Sailing) and Level 2 (Basic Skills) courses.
+Two courses are run each year, each over two full Saturdays, one in Spring and one in early Autumn.
 At the end of the course, you will have a clear understanding of the basics of sailing and be able to sail and make appropriate decisions in good conditions and without supervision.
 Please only book onto a course if you can attend both sessions.

 Novice adults are generally taught in the Club's double-handed Club RS Quest's and GP14's, with one RYA qualified instructor allocated to two candidates, subject to availability.
 More experienced sailors may be taught in other boats, depending on ability and availability.